cdapio/cdap/cdap-docs/application-templates/source/etl/operations.rst

 These lifecycle operations can be performed with ETL Adapters once they are created.

-.. include:: ../../../reference-manual/source/http-restful-api/adapter.rst
+.. include:: ../../../reference-manual/source/http-restful-api/apptemplates.rst
-   :start-after: .. _http-restful-api-adapter-listing-adapters:
+   :start-after: .. _http-restful-api-apptemplates-adapters-listing: